randyoyarzabal/chief/docs/README.md

 ## Quick Start Installation

-Run this command in your terminal to install, and you're all set!
+Run this command to install, and you're all set!

 ```sh
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/randyoyarzabal/chief/refs/heads/main/tools/install.sh)"
 ```

+_Don't worry; If Bash isn't your default shell, this only affects your Bash shell when you invoke it.
+The installation won't interfere with any other shell, esp. if you are currently using `zsh` or a custom prompt, such as Oh My Bash or Oh My Zsh._

 Running the `install` command will: